deswong/aquariumcontroller/QUICKSTART.md

 The system will now:
 - ✓ Read sensors every second
-- ✓ Control heater to maintain temperature
+- ✓ Control heater to maintain temperature (240V AC 🇦🇺)
 - ✓ Control CO2 to maintain pH
 - ✓ Learn and optimize PID parameters
 - ✓ Display live data on web interface
+- ✓ Show status on LCD display (if installed)
+- ✓ Sync time with NTP (au.pool.ntp.org 🇦🇺)
+- ✓ Learn patterns and predict water changes
+- ✓ Control dosing pump (if installed)
 - ✓ Publish data to MQTT (if configured)
 - ✓ Store all settings in flash memory